Adaora Adimora

-Adaora Alise Adimora (May 5, 1956 – January 1, 2024 She died on January 1, 2024.) was an American doctor and academic.
+Adaora Alise Adimora (May 5, 1956 – January 1, 2024) was an American doctor and academic.
 She was the Sarah Graham Kenan Distinguished Professor of Medicine and professor of epidemiology at the University of North Carolina School of Medicine.
-Her research centered on the transmission of HIV, as well as other sexually transmitted infections (STIs), among minority populationsShe contributed to the development of national COVID-19 treatment guidelines in the United States.
+Her research centered on the transmission of HIV, as well as other sexually transmitted infections (STIs), among minority populations.
+She contributed to the development of national COVID-19 treatment guidelines in the United States.
 Her work highlighted the importance of social determinants of HIV transmission and the need for structural interventions to reduce risk.
 Her work also focused on how societal factors contribute to the spread of infectious diseases, most notably HIV, and brought minority healthcare into conversation among providers and researchers.
 In 2019, she became an elected member of the National Academy of Medicine in recognition of her contributions.

 Education and early career

 Adimora was raised in Manhattan.
 Her mother was a nurse administrator and her father was a physician.
-She attended Cornell University, where she received her Bachelor of Arts degree in 1977.
+She attended Cornell University, where she received her Bachelor of Arts degree in 1977, majoring in psychology.
 She then attended Yale University School of Medicine, where she received her Doctor of Medicine in 1981.
+Then, she got her MPH in epidemiology at the UNC Gillings School of Global Health.
 She then went on to pursue the position of Clinical Assistant Professor of Medicine at the University of North Carolina, and became the first African-American to achieve tenure in the department of medicine.
 She began her internship in Internal Medicine at Boston City Hospital.
 When she began medical school, she was initially interested in becoming a psychiatrist, but following her internship, decided to complete her residency in Infectious Diseases.
 She subsequently moved to New York City to complete her fellowship at Montefiore Medical Center/Albert Einstein College of Medicine in 1986, and went on to become a physician at Harlem Hospital Center's Division of Infectious Diseases.

 In 1993, she completed her Master of Public Health in epidemiology from UNC Gillings School of Global Public Health.

 Research and career

 In 1989, Adimora became a Clinical Assistant Professor of Medicine at the University of North Carolina at Chapel Hill.
 In 2003, she became the first black woman in the University of North Carolina's Infectious Diseases division to receive tenure.
+Additionally, she served as an advisor to many current medical workers across the world.